 Our biennial GAS Analysis event is the leading global symposium for gas analysis and the best forum for the latest developments and applications in industry and society.
 GAS Analysis attracts hundreds of experts from national and international institutions, world-renowned industry and academia, representing more than 30 countries.

 From 22 to 24 June 2021, NEN and the ISO technical committee on analysis of gases (ISO/TC 158) will organise this GAS Analysis event for the 11th time.
 The meeting venue will again be the inspiring Fokker Terminal, The Hague, close to the historical city centre of the political capital of The Netherlands.

-GAS Analysis 2017 offers visitors to:
+GAS Analysis 2021 offers the opportunity to:

 “The absolute MUST attend event for anyone interested in or involved with measurement of gases for regulatory use, custody transfer or gas analysis of high value products.
 This is where the real gas analysis experts meet up and discuss.”

 To offer an inspiring symposium programme, we need your contributions!
 You are kindly invited to share your research findings with a devoted audience by providing a lecture in one of our four sessions or by presenting a poster that will also be displayed at the exhibition area.
 Read more in our ‘Call for abstracts‘.
 Abstracts should be submitted online before 15 October 2020.
 All abstracts will be reviewed by the Scientific Committee to assess whether they meet the acceptance criteria.
 We look forward to your contributions!